ANSSI-FR/rust-guide/src/en/unsafe/memory.md

 - `std::ffi::CString`,
 - `std::ffi::OsString`,

-must eventually be transformed into a value with a call to the respective `from_raw` to allow for their reclamation.
+MUST eventually be transformed into a value with a call to the respective `from_raw` to allow for their reclamation.

 ```rust align